About EPS (Emerald Photographic Society)

 Emerald Photographic Society (EPS) meets 4 times per month during most of the year.
 We do not meet in July and August, and meet only the first three weeks in November and the first two weeks in December.

-You may become a member of EPS by visiting any regular meeting and submitting an application along with your dues.
-Your membership will be prorated based on the EPS 10-month year of regular meetings, January–June and September–December.
-Dues are renewable annually in January.
+You may become a member of EPS by visiting any regular meeting and submitting an application along with your dues and signed Release Form.

 Dues are as follows: